 Why do you want to climb this Mountain?
 If it’s because you have a Music World you want to live in, and invite others into, then that is the strongest foundation of a Mountain you could ask for.
 A Music World is like the thickest slab of highest quality concrete as the steadfast base for this structure.
 It will serve you well forever as an endless source of sustainable energy, and warm, patient, undeniable arms to welcome you back home in your foggiest days, reminding you of your big picture purpose.

 Your Music World is already inside you, completely unique to you, and no one can describe it but you for that reason: it’s the musical reflection of your unique eyes in this human experience.
+Some might say The Music World is you.
 You probably get glimpses of the World’s pieces regularly, and with a little self-awareness you can step outside of yourself completely and see it all - or at least the sketched lines of its structure.
 You’ll spend your whole life exploring your World, whether you gather the business means to create a career of it or not.
 Being a musician in this way is a truly purposeful and artistic way to spend your life, learning about yourself.

 Your Music World is made of 4 components: The Music, The Gestalt, The Vehicle, and The Belief.

 The Music itself exists before the recorded or live performance versions of it.
-Music is art, so it cannot be easily defined - but we know it is a combination of sound and feeling.
-This is created systematically by combining theory and noise, or organically within a musician as she/he lives a life that incorporates musical influences with her/his own hero's tale.
-This sounds abstract, but one way of looking at it is through studying origin stories.
-Here are some that show how music brews inside the musician for a long time before it comes out in polished product:
+Music is art, so it cannot be easily defined - but we know it is a combination of sound and feeling, created systematically by combining theory and noise, and organically within a musician as she/he lives a life.

 Your music has a purpose, and it sounds a certain way, and it doesn’t sound other ways.
 It is riffs that play over in your head, demos recorded on your phone, an overall attitude that comes to life in the studio, your style of the songwriting process, or something else.
+It is a lot of things.
 Artists have an instinct about this.